biratrai/100-days-of-code/log.md

 **Thoughts:** Integrated Stetho library to easily access the created database and see the results.
 This helps in debugging the application pretty easily.

+### Day 62: Feb 18, 2018

+**Today's Progress**: Followed with Android Architecture components specially Room.

+**Thoughts:** Finally added the Room database queries to add the favorite movie user has selected to the database and display the title in a simple text view.